 For many years they produced a beautiful Edelwein late harvest Riesling and were the first winery to make a late harvest of this varietal in the Napa area.
 Their last vintage of this wine was 2011 (sold out) but they may still have older vintages for sale.
 This wine was made from natural botryis so it is only made during certain years depending on the weather and growth of the Botrytis spores.
 More recently, they started producing a port-style wine from Petite Sirah (to be released in late 2017).

 As of June 2016 the old stone winery building (Lombarda Cellars) which dates back to 1899 has been completely restored.
 Some of the redwood from the original winery on site was used in the renovation of this old stone winery.
 In more recent times, this building housed the Silverado Brewery Restaurant and served as barrel storage for the winery.

-The old stone building houses three spaces, the general tasting room and a small retail outlet on the first floor, a reserve room on the lower floor and Roadhouse 29 restaurant with entrees focusing on smoked meats and barbecue.
+The old stone building houses three spaces, the general tasting room and a small retail outlet on the first floor, a reserve room on the lower floor and Roadhouse 29 restaurant with entrees focusing on smoked meats and barbecue and a number of salads.
 This was formerly the site of Two Birds & One Stone restaurant, a yakitori, a Japanese type of skewered chicken.
 At the time of this update Roadhouse 29 is open for lunch (walk-ins ok) and dinner by reservation.
-Besides their food, also known for their no tipping policy, reasonable prices and no corkage fees.
-Also family friendly with a children’s menu.
+Besides their food, the restaurant is also known for their no tipping policy, reasonable prices and no corkage fees.
+Very family friendly with a children’s menu.
 Open daily from 12pm until 8pm.
 Closed Tuesdays.

 For more information, visit: www.freemarkabbey.com